Affiliate Disclosure

 Thousands of miles later, here’s what I wish someone had told me when I started riding again in my 60s — from gear and mindset to recovery and motivation.

-Cycling over 60 advice isn’t about chasing speed — it’s about chasing freedom, health, and joy.
-I’ve logged thousands of miles in my 60s and now at 69, and I can tell you: this sport has changed my life.
+Cycling over 60 isn’t about chasing speed — it’s about chasing freedom, health, and joy.
+I’ve logged thousands of miles in my 60s and I’m two months from 70.
+This sport changed my life.

-But I didn’t always know what I was doing.
-I made mistakes.
-I learned the hard way.
-And if you’re just getting into cycling — or want to do it smarter and safer — here’s the advice I wish someone had given me years ago.
+I didn’t always know what I was doing.
+I made mistakes, learned the hard way, and kept going.
+If you’re getting into cycling — or want to do it smarter — here’s the advice I wish I’d had.

 🚴♂️ 1.
 Comfort Matters More Than Speed

-You don’t need an expensive race bike.
-You need a bike that fits your body and makes you want to ride again tomorrow.
+You don’t need a race bike.
+You need a bike that fits and makes you want to ride tomorrow.
 Prioritize:

 • Upright posture